 The environment variable REACH_CONNECTOR_MODE specifies which context to run in.
 The default, if this variable is unset or empty, is ETH-devnet.
 The options are:

 ETH-live, which uses a live Ethereum network node, specified by the environment variable ETH_NODE_URI.

 ALGO-live, which uses a live Algorand network node, specified by the environment variables documented in the Algorand connector section.

-reach run can be configured via the presence of certain files.
-In the absence of these files, reach run assumes a default behavior based on reach scaffold.
+reach run can be further specialized via the presence of a Dockerfile and package.json file.
+If either are absent, reach run assumes a default behavior (which may be persisted with reach scaffold).